-304.1 General.
+- 304.1 General.
 Equipment and appliances shall be installed as required by the terms of their approval, in accordance with the conditions of the listing, the manufacturer's installation instructions and this code.
-Manufacturer's installation instructions shall be available on the job site at the time of inspection.
+Manufacturer's installation instructions shall be available on the job site at the time of inspection. - 304.2 Conflicts.
+Where conflicts between this code and the conditions of listing or the manufacturer's installation instructions occur, the provisions of this code shall apply. - Exception: Where a code provision is less restrictive than the conditions of the listing of the equipment or appliance or the manufacturer's installation instructions, the conditions of the listing and the manufacturer's installation instructions shall apply. - 304.3 Elevation of ignition source.

-304.2 Conflicts.
-Deleted.

-304.3 Elevation of ignition source.
 Equipment and appliances having an ignition source and located in hazardous locations and public garages, private garages, repair garages, automotive motor-fuel-dispensing facilities and parking garages shall be elevated such that the source of ignition is not less than 18 inches (457 mm) above the floor surface on which the equipment or appliance rests.
 Such equipment and appliances shall not be installed in Group H occupancies or control areas where open use, handling or dispensing of combustible, flammable or explosive materials occurs.
 For the purpose of this section, rooms or spaces that are not part of the living space of a dwelling unit and that communicate directly with a private garage through openings shall be considered to be part of the private garage.